Find Affordable College Courses

 Linguistics & Comparative Literature at University of North Texas

-Every linguistics and comparative literature school has its own distinct culture and strengths.
+Every linguistics & comparative literature school has its own distinct culture and strengths.
 We've pulled together some statistics and other details to help you see how the comparative literature program at University of North Texas stacks up to those at other schools.

 UNT is located in Denton, Texas and approximately 40,953 students attend the school each year.
-During the 2020-2021 academic year, 4 students received their master's degree in comparative literature.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Linguistics & Comparative Literature section at the bottom of this page.